Click to go straight to Lessons, History, News

 BrainFacts.org is a public information initiative of The Kavli Foundation, the Gatsby Charitable Foundation, and the Society for Neuroscience, which provides information about the brain and nervous system.

 EurekAlert! is science reporting for kids, and includes games and kid-friendly science stories.
-EurekaAlerts! is operated by AAAS, the science society.
+EurekaAlerts! is operated by the American Association for the Advancement of Science (AAAS).

 Scientific news for kids.